natasha/slovnet/README.md

 * NER is 1-2% worse than current BERT SOTA by DeepPavlov but 60 times smaller in size (~30 MB) and works fast on CPU (~25 news articles/sec).
 * Morphology tagger and syntax parser have comparable accuracy on news dataset with large SOTA BERT models, take 50 times less space (~30 MB), work faster on CPU (~500 sentences/sec).

+There is an <a href="https://natasha.github.io/ner">article explaining in details who NER model works</a> (in Russian).

 ## Downloads

 <table>